-On 11 December 2019, NCR announced that it had entered into a Consent Decree with the US Government and the State of Michigan, pursuant to which it assumed liability for certain remediation work at the Kalamazoo River.
-This Consent Decree was approved by the District Court for the Western District of Michigan on 2 December 2020.
-The payments to be made on the face of the Consent Decree in respect of such work total approximately US\$245 million (approximately £181 million).
-The Consent Decree also provides for the withdrawal of NCR's appeal against Georgia-Pacific, and payment by NCR of the outstanding judgment against it of approximately US\$20 million (approximately £14.8 million) to Georgia-Pacific.
+Following further litigation, on 11 December 2019, NCR announced that it had entered into a Consent Decree with the US Government and the State of Michigan (subsequently approved by the Michigan Court on 2 December 2020), pursuant to which it assumed liability for certain remediation work at the Kalamazoo River.
+The payments to be made on the face of the Consent Decree in respect of such work total approximately US\$245 million (approximately £204 million).
+The Consent Decree also provides for the payment by NCR of an outstanding judgment against it of approximately US\$20 million (approximately £16.6 million) to Georgia-Pacific.

 The quantum of the clean-up costs for the Kalamazoo River is presently unclear.
-It may well exceed the amounts which are payable on the face of the Consent Decree.
+It may well exceed the amounts payable on the face of the Consent Decree.

-It is anticipated that NCR will look to Industries to pay 60 per cent. of any sums NCR becomes liable to pay pursuant to the Consent Decree on the basis, it would be asserted, that the river constitutes a 'Future Site' for the purposes of the Settlement Agreement.
-The Funding Agreement described above does not resolve any such claims, but does provide an agreed mechanism pursuant to which any surplus from the valuable recoveries of any third-party claims that remains after all Fox River-related clean-up costs have been paid and Industries and NCR have been made whole may be applied towards Kalamazoo clean-up costs, in the event that NCR were to be successful in any claim for a portion of them from Industries or Appvion (subject to Appvion's cap, described below).
+NCR has informed Industries that it will look to Industries to pay 60 per cent. of any sums NCR becomes liable to pay under the Consent Decree on the asserted basis that the river constitutes a 'Future Site' for the purposes of the Settlement Agreement.
+The Funding Agreement described above does not resolve any such claims.
 Industries has defences to any claims made by NCR in relation to the Kalamazoo River.
-No such claims have been made against Industries.
+No such claims have yet been pursued against Industries.

-Industries also anticipates that NCR may seek to recover from Appvion (subject to a cap of US\$25 million (approximately £18.5 million)) for 'Future Sites' under the Funding Agreement.
+Industries also anticipates that NCR may seek to recover from Appvion (subject to a cap of US\$25 million (approximately £20.8 million)) for 'Future Sites' under the Funding Agreement.
 The basis of the recovery would be the same as any demand NCR may make on Industries.
-Appvion entered Chapter 11 bankruptcy protection on 1 October 2017.
-The effect of the Chapter 11 proceedings on Appvion's liability for Future Sites payments under the Funding Agreement is currently uncertain.
+The effect of Appvion's Chapter 11 bankruptcy proceedings on its liability for Future Sites payments under the Funding Agreement is currently uncertain.
+If NCR is unable to obtain recovery from Appvion then NCR will seek to recover such from Industries.

-As detailed above, Industries is taking active steps to protect its interests, including seeking to procure the repayment of the Windward dividends, pursuing the other valuable claims that are now within its control, and working with the other parties to the Funding Agreement to maximise recoveries from third parties with a view to ensuring that amounts funded towards clean-up related costs are later recouped under the agreed repayment mechanisms under the Funding Agreement.
+In summary, Industries is taking active steps to protect its interests.
+These include preparation of all its defences, seeking to procure the repayment of the Windward dividends, pursuing the other valuable claims that are now within its control, and working with the other parties to the Funding Agreement to maximise recoveries from third parties with a view to ensuring that amounts funded towards clean-up related costs are later recouped under the agreed repayment mechanisms under the Funding Agreement.